And the Children Shall Lead: Reception

 This episode was reportedly considered the worst episode in the Star Trek canon by Spock actor Leonard Nimoy, as of 1986.

 A 1995 newspaper fan vote for worst episode of the series nominated this episode and "A Piece of the Action".

 While the general fan consensus was that this was one of the poorer third-season episodes, and that Captain Kirk's "brusque, exaggeratedly authoritarian and at times unmistakably hostile attitude" towards the titular children undermined both the moral and the plot, Richard Keller of TV Squad listed Gorgan as the tenth scariest television character.

 In 2016, CNET ranked this episode as the 7th worst episode of all Star Trek, based on rankings between an audience and discussion hosts at a 50th anniversary Star Trek convention in Las Vegas.

 In 2017, Den of Geek ranked this episode as the 3rd worst Star Trek episode of the original series.

 In 2019 the Australian Broadcasting Corporation found, when charting the average IMDb ratings for all episodes of all the Star Trek series, that "And the Children Shall Lead ..." had the lowest of all Original Series episodes.

 In 2020, Den of Geek ranked this episode as the 11th most scary episode of all Star Trek franchise television episodes.

 References in other media

 In the 2007 film, Zodiac, during the scene in which the killer is invited to call in to a television program and speak with Melvin Belli (Brian Cox), the newsman asks about Belli's role in "And The Children Shall Lead".

 Releases

-This was released on LaserDisc in 1987 in the United States, paired with "Is there No Truth in Beauty" on one double sided 12" disc.
+This was released on LaserDisc in 1987 in the United States, paired with "Is There in Truth No Beauty?" on one double-sided 12" disc.